 For Land Surveyors

-There are two sets of jurisdictional lines available from DHEC:
+There is now a single set of beachfront jurisdictional lines available from DHEC.

 - Presentation: Beachfront Jurisdictional Line Review - (pdf)

 - S.C.
 State Beachfront Jurisdictional Line Revision Process - (video)

 - S.C.
 Beachfront Jurisdiction Viewer (includes survey packets with coordinates, line reports, shoreline change rates, and GIS data)